Graduate Seminar Series Graduate Professional Development Workshops

 Inked: the HS Writing Collective

 Inked: the HS Writing Collective is a graduate writing group hosted and organized by the Health Sciences Writing Centre.
-Inked will run two weekly, in-person, graduate writing sessions during the Fall 2023 term, beginning the week of September 11.
-The groups will meet in-person, but please connect with the hosts if you would like to join virtually.
+Inked supports twice weekly, in-person/virtual graduate writing sessions during the academic year.
+Sessions begin in September, but you are welcome to join at any time during the year.

-The group offers a collaborative and distraction-free environment where you can work on your current writing projects, presentations, and/or teaching.
-Sessions will be structured with frequent opportunities for breaks and one-on-one writing support.
-Most importantly, the sessions will allow you to focus on your work with the built-in accountability and social support of writing with others.
-Coffee, tea, and light snacks will be provided.
+Inked offers a collaborative and distraction-free environment where you can work on your current writing projects, presentations, and/or teaching.
+Sessions are structured with frequent opportunities for breaks and one-on-one writing support.
+Most importantly, the sessions allow you to focus on your work with built-in accountability and social support for writing with others.
+Coffee and snacks are provided.